LoginRadius/awesome-test-cases-collection/CONTRIBUTING.md

  - Ensure any install or build dependencies are removed before the end of the layer when doing a build.
- - Update the `README.md` with details of changes to the interface, this includes new environment variables, useful parameters to use.
+ - Update the `README.md` with details of changes.
  - Update the `CHANGELOG.md` following by the new version number and related changes.

 ## Our Standards